 I believe in the spirit of giving back through the stewardship principles of Time, Talent and Treasure.
 My former career as a nonprofit director and the legacy of my parents inspire me to serve.
 Currently, I am the President of the Massachusetts Friends of Libraries.
-I am also the President of the Friends of the Millis Public Library and spearhead its biannual book sale.
-I am also involved in my local parish, St. Thomas Catholic Church, and sing in the choir.
+I am also the President of the Friends of the Millis Public Library and spearhead our annual fundraiser “A Novel Occasion.”
+In addition, I’m involved in my local parish, St. Thomas Catholic Church, and sing in the choir.

 There are so many wonderful charitable organizations out there.
 Here are a few that I am passionate and care deeply about.

 - American Heart Association~ Go Red for Women https://www.goredforwomen.org

 - Arthritis Foundation ~ Kids Get Arthritis Too http://www.kidsgetarthritistoo.org/

 - Hebrew Senior Life ~ http://www.hebrewseniorlife.org/giving

 I urge everyone to give their time to the cause they care about.
 Give your time: Time is a very precious gift.
 Share your talent: Whatever your talent, share it so that someone who needs that gift is being served.
 Treasure: When it comes to financial support, charitable organizations need help.
 Give generously in whatever way you are able because in giving back we all are one.